rjmags1/algorithms-practice/leetcode/196_delete_duplicate_emails.md

 ```

 ## Notes
 - We can join a table to itself to more easily query for duplicate emails with id greater than the current row.
+Note how deleting from a self-join deletes from the underlying table.